Heartworm Disease Diagnosis and Prevention: A Veterinary Authority Guide

 Microfilaria Testing (Microfilaria Testing)

 Significance:A positive result can confirm heartworm infection and indicate that the dog is a potential source of infection.
-Testing for microfilaria status before treatment helps guide the choice of treatment plan.
+Testing for microfilariae status before treatment helps guide the choice of treatment plan.

-Importance:Approximately 20% of antigen-positive dogs may have negative microfilaria tests (occult infections).
-Therefore, the AHS recommends combining antigen testing and microfilaria testing to improve the accuracy of diagnosis.
+Importance:Approximately 20% of antigen-positive dogs may have negative microfilariae tests (occult infections).
+Therefore, the AHS recommends combining antigen testing and microfilariae testing to improve the accuracy of diagnosis.

 Antibody Testing (Antibody Testing)

-Antibody testing has limited application in the diagnosis of canine heartworm disease because it can only indicate that the dog has been exposed to heartworm larvae, and cannot distinguish between current infection, past infection, or only exposure without infection.
-It is mainly used for the auxiliary diagnosis of feline heartworm disease.
+Antibody testing has limited application in the diagnosis of canine heartworm disease because it only indicates that the dog has been exposed to heartworm larvae and cannot distinguish between current infection, past infection, or exposure without infection.
+It is mainly used as an auxiliary diagnosis for feline heartworm disease.

 Imaging Examination